China

 National green economy plan

-The 13th Five-Year Plan (2016-20) sets green development and the achievement of “ecological civilisation” as a key principle guiding Chinese domestic policy, targeting “innovative, coordinated, green, open, and shared development.”
-The FYP introduced a green indicators system, including resource efficiency, pollution, and green investment, and made reporting against the indicators mandatory for all provinces.
-The 14th FYP is currently under development.
+The 13th Five-Year Plan (2016-20) set green development and the achievement of ecological civilisation as a key principle guiding Chinese domestic policy, targeting innovative, coordinated, green, open, and shared development.
+It also introduced a green indicators system, including monitoring of resource efficiency, pollution, and green investment, and made reporting against the indicators mandatory for all provinces.
+The 14th FYP (2021-25) was anticipated to bring further ambition and institutionalisation of progress, but has disappointed in failing to move beyond the high-level commitments to mid-century net-zero and 2030 carbon-peaking.

-The 13th Five-Year Plan (2016-20) sets green development and the achievement of “ecological civilisation” as a key principle guiding Chinese domestic policy, targeting “innovative, coordinated, green, open, and shared development.”
-The FYP introduced a green indicators system, including resource efficiency, pollution, and green investment, and made reporting against the indicators mandatory for all provinces.
-The 14th FYP is currently under development.
+The 13th Five-Year Plan (2016-20) set green development and the achievement of ecological civilisation as a key principle guiding Chinese domestic policy, targeting innovative, coordinated, green, open, and shared development.
+It also introduced a green indicators system, including monitoring of resource efficiency, pollution, and green investment, and made reporting against the indicators mandatory for all provinces.
+The 14th FYP (2021-25) was anticipated to bring further ambition and institutionalisation of progress, but has disappointed in failing to move beyond the high-level commitments to mid-century net-zero and 2030 carbon-peaking.

 Inclusive governance